Shao210934641/Abstract-Cartoon-Images-Generation-System/README.md

 # Abstract-Cartoon-Images-Generation-System

-It consists of three stages:
+The generation system consists of three stages:

 Stage I: Image generation using GAN